docker-flow/docker-flow-proxy/articles/swarm-mode-listener.md

 Since Docker's networking (`routing mesh`) is performing load balancing, each of those requests is sent to a different proxy instance.
 Each was forwarded to the `go-demo` service endpoint, Docker networking did load balancing and resent it to one of the `go-demo` instances.
 As a result, all requests returned status *200 OK* proving that the combination of the proxy and the listener indeed works.
 All three instances of the proxy were reconfigured.

-Let's remove the `go-demo` service before we proceed.
+Let's remove the `go-demo` service before we proceed with explanation of the flow.

 ```bash
 docker service rm go-demo